-Pursuant to Section 134(5) of the Companies Act, 2013, the Board of directors' state that:
+Pursuant to Section 134(5) of the Companies Act, 2013, the Board of directors state that:

-- in the preparation of the annual financial statements, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any. - accounting policies have been selected and applied consistently and the judgments and estimates made are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit or loss of the Company for that period. - proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities. - the annual financial statements have been prepared on a "going concern" basis.
+- in the preparation of the annual financial statements, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any. - accounting policies have been selected and applied consistently and the judgments and estimates made are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit or loss of the Company for that period. - proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities. - the annual financial statements have been prepared on a "going concern" basis. - the directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

-No. 25, Second Cross, Third Main, Industrial Suburb, Yeshwantpur, Bangalore - 560 022 CIN: U17299KA2021PTC151158
+No. 25, Second Cross, Third Main, Industrial Suburb, Yeshwantpur,

+Bangalore - 560 022

+CIN: U18101KA2004PTC033759